Application Insights for Worker Service applications (non-HTTP applications)

 Run your application

-with parent-child relationship.
-The correlation also works cross process/network boundary.
-For example, if the call was made to another monitored component, then it will be correlated to this parent as well.
+Application Insights collects these ILogger logs, with a severity of Warning or above by default, and dependencies.
+They're correlated to RequestTelemetry with a parent-child relationship.
+Correlation also works across process/network boundaries.
+For example, if the call was made to another monitored component, it's correlated to this parent as well.

-The following lists the full telemetry automatically collected by Application Insights.
+The following sections list the full telemetry automatically collected by Application Insights.

 Live Metrics

 Live Metrics can be used to quickly verify if Application Insights monitoring is configured correctly.
-While it might take a few minutes before telemetry starts appearing in the portal and analytics, Live Metrics would show CPU usage of the running process in near real-time.
-It can also show other telemetry like Requests, Dependencies, Traces etc.
+Although it might take a few minutes before telemetry appears in the portal and analytics, Live Metrics shows CPU usage of the running process in near real time.
+It can also show other telemetry like Requests, Dependencies, and Traces.

 ILogger logs